alexwlchan/alexwlchan.net/src/_posts/2019/2019-06-04-getting-cover-images-from-mobi-ebooks.md

 ---
+category: Python
+date: 2019-06-04 19:43:14 +0000
 layout: post
-date: 2019-06-04 19:43:14 +0000
+link: https://github.com/alexwlchan/get-mobi-cover-image
+summary: null
 title: A script for getting cover images from mobi ebooks
-summary:
-category: Programming and code
-link: https://github.com/alexwlchan/get-mobi-cover-image
 ---

 As part of a recent project, I've been writing code to get thumbnails for a bunch of different file formats.